asmithBox/Additive/README.md

 Choice of language:

-Java was chosen as the language for this task due to the portability after compiling code to bytecode.
+Java was chosen as the language for this task due to the portability of instructions after compiling to bytecode.